The case for a third party in the House of Representatives

 What determines the choice between an IDR student loan and a traditional student loan?

 An IDR loan is the most viable way to prevent default tor many people leaving college with substantial student debt and a relatively modest starting salary.
+However, many people who initially enroll in an IDR program because it is the only viable option will end up paying substantially more over the lifetime of the loan than under a standard student loan contract.

 • A student borrower leaving college with $25,000 in student debt at a 5.0 percent interest rate would pay $3,182 per year on their student loan.
 Total loan payments on an IDR loan that charges 10 percent of disposable income would come to $1,813.